adncllng/vmock/src/pages/news/en/discussion-on-art-pedagogy-and-social-justice-conceptions.md

 date: 1600-03-13T14:09:32.000Z
 description: >-
-  Joined artists and researchers Vivek Venkatesh and José Cortes as guest panelist for Graduate ARTE  Seminar in Advanced Critical Analysis in Art Education, Concordia University.
+  Joined artists and researchers Vivek Venkatesh and José Cortes as guest panelist for the Graduate ARTE  Seminar in Advanced Critical Analysis in Art Education at Concordia University.
 ---
 .